usnistgov/ndn-dpdk/app/fwdp/README.md

 # ndn-dpdk/app/fwdp

-This package implements the data plane of a forwarder.
+This package implements the forwarder's data plane.

 The data plane consists two types of processes, "input process" and "forwarding process".
 Each process runs in a DPDK lcore.